Passport and Border Info

 What about children?

-Mexican law states "ALL citizens of the United States must present a valid passport when entering Mexican territory by any means of transportation.
+Although Mexican law states "ALL citizens of the United States must present a valid passport when entering Mexican territory by any means of transportation, Border Patrol has not been enforcing it for the past few months.
 There are NO exceptions for minors."
 Source

 Note: Both parents must appear with the child to get a passport card or book, or must fill out this application form